iconidentify/atomforge/README.md

 ## Testing

-Use the test fixtures in `test_fixtures/` or the comprehensive reference data in `golden_tests_immutable/` to validate compilation.
+Use the comprehensive reference data in `golden_tests_immutable/` to validate compilation.

 ## Research Materials